baseboxorg/community-node/doc/rewards_plan.md

 To give you an idea of how our rewards system will work, if we win the first SR election with 100 million votes:

 The Rewards Account will get about 90,000 TRX deposited into it.
 Normally, the daily rewards pool would be 2% of that, but while the program is young we need to boost the payout to keep it in line with what the other SR's will be issuing.
-A daily minimum will be set to make the Rewards Pool 50% of the amount deposited into the Rewards Account, making the payout on day one 45,000 TRX.
+A daily minimum will be set to make the Rewards Pool at least 50% of the amount deposited into the Rewards Account, making the payout on day one 45,000 TRX.
 The base rate for the first day is 0.00045 TRX per vote.

 On the first day someone votes for us, they start with a Multiplier of 1 because the number of days they have voted for us is zero, which divided by 2000 is zero, added to one is one, and squared is still one.